SonarSource/sonar-text/CONTRIBUTING.md

         content:
           - "(?i)fakecloud"
     post:
-      # Avoid matching values found on SourceGraph that look like dummy passwords or insertions like:
+      # Avoid matching values found on SourceGraph that look like dummy
+      # passwords or insertions like:
       patternNot:
         "(?i)\
         rightcloud|\
         (\\w)\\1{6,}|\
         testkey"
   rules:
     # The RSpec Key corresponds to the contents of SonarSource/rspec.
-To create a new secret, you need to create a new rule in rspec, which will output a new rule ID (rspec key)
+    # To create a new secret, you need to create a new rule in rspec, which
+    # will output a new rule ID (rspec key)
     - rspecKey: SXXXX
       id: fakecloud-api-key
       metadata:
         name: FakeCloud API Key
       detection:
         matching:
-          # Matching guidelines: As a best practice, make the regexes as less greedy as possible
+          # Matching guidelines: As a best practice, make the regexes as less
+          # greedy as possible.
-          # To do so, start to understand how many characters are in each part of the secret.
-Avoid `+` or `*`
+          # To do so, start to understand how many characters are in each part
+          # of the secret.
+Avoid `+` or `*` for example.
           pattern: "(?i)\\b(fakecloud-\\w{32})\\b"
       examples:
         - text: |